 1. CITY HALL – 174 E. Wisconsin Avenue – 1886.

-Designed by Milwaukee Architect George B. Ferry, it was originally the Civic Center of Oconomowoc and functioned as City Hall, Police Station, Fire Department and Auditorium.
-Dances and plays were held on the second floor, which was later used as a Court room and as City Council chambers.
-The City Council still meets there.
-The award winning restoration and expansion of the building was completed in 1983 at the cost of $1,879,394.
-It presently houses City offices and the Police station.
-City Hall was placed on the National Register of Historic Places in 1980.
+Designed by Milwaukee Architect George B. Ferry, it was originally the civic center of Oconomowoc and over the years housed City Hall, the police and fire departments and a community auditorium.
+Dances and plays were held on the second floor, which was later used as a courtroom and as council chambers.
+The City Council still meets here.
+The award-winning restoration/expansion of the building was completed in 1983 at the cost of $1.8 million.
+It presently houses city offices and the police station.
+The City Hall building was placed on the National Register of Historic Places in 1980.

-1920s and earlier this building was originally the livery stable for the Jones House Hotel which stood on the corner west of here.
-Rocking horse factory (Oconomowoc Wooden Toy Horse Company).
-The Bedford stone classical façade was added at the 1920s.
+The building was originally the livery stable for the Jones House Hotel which stood on the corner west of here.
+Later it became the Oconomowoc Wooden Toy Horse Company, maker of rocking horses.
+The Bedford stone classical façade was added in the 1920s.

 In the early 1900s, a marine railway was built across N. Main Street at this site.
 The railway enabled an excursion and mail boat to be portaged across the two-hundred-foot isthmus between Fowler Lake and Lac La Belle.